alexj-lee/brainformr/docs/model.md

 	Where you can see the first token (the first pooled neighborhood representation) and the fourth (the decoding token for the first neighborhood) can attend to each other, and vice-versa.

 Otherwise the components are all standard `PyTorch`.
 This is likely not computationally optimal.
-If possible future iterations of this codebase ought to include more performant versions of the standard transformer computational machinery.
+If possible future iterations of this codebase ought to include more performant versions of the standard transformer operations.